DAS ETH in Data Science

 Withdrawal fee

-From 30 days after admission: CHF 4,000
+- More than 30 days after the admission date: CHF 4,000

 Application